reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 <Intro>

-Reducers let you consolidate a component's state update logic.
-Context lets you pass information deep down to other components.
+Reducers let you consolidate a Component's state update logic.
+Context lets you pass information deep down to other Components.
 You can combine reducers and context together to manage state of a complex screen.

 </Intro>